 Set a whimsical tone from the street with exterior paint colors in pretty pastel hues.
 This bungalow features a muted lime-green color that blends gently into the surrounding landscaping.
 Powder blue paint on the front steps and door playfully sets off the siding and beckons guests inside.
 To avoid a candy-coated effect, choose less saturated shades of bright colors, and balance them with plenty of white trim.

 Suggested paint color: Clean N Crisp PPG1220-5, PPG Paints

 Pearl Gray + Slate Blue + White

 Taking its cue from nearby stone and concrete hardscapes, this home steps quietly into view.
 Its peaceable palette highlights the home's best features, establishes a sense of symmetry, and fashions a fresh take on midcentury modern style.
-By placing the slate blue at the front entry and using bright white extensively, the homeowners created a home with a pleasingly streamlined silhouette.
+By placing the slate blue house paint at the front entry and using bright white extensively, the homeowners created a home with a pleasingly streamlined silhouette.